Red Hat License Subscription Pricing 2026

 What is an Alternative to Red Hat?

-Oracle is an absolute powerhouse tech company that offers open-source software enterprises.
-They specifically have an open-source alternative to Red Hat Enterprise Linux subscriptions and CentOS Linux (again it’s an open-source Linux distribution by Red Hat).
+Oracle is an absolute powerhouse tech company that offers open-source software to enterprises.
+They specifically have an open-source alternative to Red Hat Enterprise Linux subscriptions and CentOS Linux (again, it’s an open-source Linux distribution by Red Hat).
 This solution by Oracle is called Oracle Linux.
+Oracle Linux is a high-performance operating system that can be used for automation, visualization, and cloud computing development.
+It’s lately been marketed as an option that is both RHEL compatible and a good replacement for CentOS Linux.

 More Resources